leo-gs/Twitter-Community-Analysis/README.md

 - **data/weights_friends.csv**: shared friends
 - **data/weights.csv**: shared friends and followers

-Getting Retweets
+Updating Retweet and Favorite Counts
 =
-Given a .csv file with a list of tweet ids, this script gets the retweet count for each tweet.
-If the tweet data cannot be found, the cell in the retweets column will be empty.
-Duplicate tweet ids will be removed from the output spreadsheet.
-To get rewteet counts, run the command `python get_retweets_by_tweet_ids.py data/input.csv config/tweetids.txt`, where **tweetids.csv** is the a .csv spreadsheet with tweet ids in the first column.
-The output will be a .csv file **data/tweetids_retweets.csv**.
-You don't need to set up tweepy or run any other scripts before running this script, but you do need a Twitter API key as described in *Before Doing Anything*.
+Given a SQLite3 database populated with Tweets as created by the Streaming or Searching scripts described below, this script updates the retweet and favorite count for each tweet.
+If the tweet data cannot be found, the values will not be changed.
+To run the script, run the command `python get_retweets_by_tweet_ids.py config/tweetids.txt DATABASE.db`, where **DATABASE.db** is the SQLite3 database.

 Streaming and Searching by Keyword
 =